ADPRIMA - education on the Internet since 1997

 Dr. Bob Kizlik

-Without question, the very best teachers are good planners and thinkers.
+There are many maxims in education, great words of wisdom, and sincere advice from countless sources.
+But, without question, it is true that the very best teachers, the most effective teachers, are good planners and thinkers.
 The success of professional teachers doesn't "just happen."
 The road to success for teachers requires commitment and practice, especially of those skills involved in planning lessons and learning activities, and in managing classroom behavior.
 Planning lessons is a fundamental skill all teachers must develop and hone, although implementation of this skill in actual teaching can, and usually does, take some time.
 Being able to develop an effective lesson plan format is a core skill for all who teach.
 So let's begin at the beginning.

 In my career as a teacher and teacher educator, I have read and evaluated thousands of lesson plans written by education students at all levels.
 On a consistent basis, I see mistakes that distort or weaken what the plans are supposed to communicate.
 If you are serious about improving your skill in planning lessons, you should begin by first thinking carefully about what the lesson is supposed to accomplish.
 There is no substitute for this.
 In teaching students how to develop lesson plans, the following are mistakes I have observed that students make most often: